mathiasertl/django-ca/docs/source/update.rst

 Update from 1.18 or earlier
 ***************************

-If you use **docker-compose**, you need to backup private keys and update your :file:`docker-compose.yml` before upgrading.
+If you use **docker compose**, you need to backup private keys and update your :file:`docker-compose.yml` before upgrading.
 If you don't private keys will be lost.
 The change to :file:`docker-compose.yml` will make sure that keys will survive the next update.